StevenXuf/Spectral_properties_of_kernels_of_CNN-GPs/README.md

 ```
 for all libraries except for `cnn_gp`.
 Please visit [this page](https://github.com/waegemans/cnn-gp/tree/stable-backprop) to get the library `cnn_gp` which can compute the kernel matrix when we input some data, and follow the procedures that mentioned to install the library.

-Presumably you have all the libraries necessary, please put the python module `networks.py` and `eig_plot.py` under current path.
+Presumably you have all the necessary libraries, please put the python module `networks.py` and `eig_plot.py` under current path.